 When filing Chapter 13 bankruptcy, the debtor agrees to repay their creditors over the course of 3 to 5 years.
 The amount that the debtor pays will include both their secured and unsecured debts; however, they may only be required to pay part of their unsecured debts with the balance being discharged at the end of their bankruptcy repayment period.
-Below are a few rules Chapter 13 bankruptcy debtors should know about making payments into their plan:

 - Each Chapter 13 bankruptcy debtor is required to create a repayment plan for their creditors.
 This payment plan must be approved by the Chapter 13 bankruptcy trustee and must not favor one creditor unfairly over another.

 - While one creditor may not be favored by the debtor over others, the bankruptcy court does prioritize debts giving some more opportunity to get paid than others.
 For example, a child support creditor would receive a higher priority than a credit card debt and federal tax debt would get paid before a parking ticket.